codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Strings-and-numbers-37a5.md

-To concatenate strings together we simply add them like this:
+To concatenate (link together) strings in Python, you add them using the `+` symbol like this:

 ```python
 print('a string' + ' and another string')
 ```

 ## The `str()` function

-To combine strings with numbers and other data types we need to first convert them to a string using the `str()` function.
-The function takes one value and returns a string representation.
-If you concatenate without converting non strings types to strings, Python will throw an error!
+The `str()` function converts numbers or data types to a string.
+Using this function will allow you to combine a number or data type with a string.
+The `str()` function takes a value and returns a string representation of that value.
+If you concatenate without converting a non string data type to a string, you will get an error.

 ```python
 4  aString = str(aNumber)  # this way will work
 5  #aString = aNumber       # this way will fail
 ```

-Try removing the `str()` function from the code on the left and run it to see what happens.
-Just comment out line 4 and uncomment line 5 so that it reads like this:
+Experiment by removing the `str()` function from the code on the left and run it to see what happens.
+Comment out line 4 and uncomment line 5 so that it reads like this:

 ```python
 4  #aString = str(aNumber)  # this way will work